-This website allows you to browse known and discovered motifs for the all the experimental datasets.
+This website allows you to browse known and discovered motifs for the ENCODE TF ChIP-seq datasets.

 Send any questions/comments to Pouya Kheradpour.